TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 20/2 Chronicles 20.4.md

 ---

-And Judah gathered themselves together, to seek [help] of Jehovah: even out of all the cities of Judah they came to seek Jehovah.
+Judah gathered themselves together, to seek help from Yahweh.
+They came out of all the cities of Judah to seek Yahweh.